Living in Portmarnock, Co. Dublin: Schools, Commute & House Prices 2026

 ◆ Live · uses Portmarnock's own figures

-Pre-filled with Portmarnock's median price and average rent.
+Pre-filled with Portmarnock's median price and average rent (RTB Q4 2025).
 Change any figure and it recalculates instantly.

 Gross yield